facebookresearch/watermark-anything/README.md

 ## Inference

-See `notebooks/inference.ipynb` for a notebook with the following scripts as well as vizualizations.
+See `notebooks/inference.ipynb` for a notebook with the following scripts as well as visualizations.

 <details>
 <summary>Imports, load model and specify folder with images to watermark:</summary>